-If you are aiming to complete your first marathon event, this training program is for you.
+If you have completed a marathon or multiple half marathons and are looking to increase the intensity of your performance, this training program is for you.

 Everyone is an individual and your base level of fitness may vary.
-For those who already have been doing some running, this general program should give you all the endurance you will need to reach your marathon goal.
+For those who already have been doing some running, this general program should give you increased speed and endurance so that you can push to the next level!

-This 18-week training guide is just that, a guide, so feel free to be a little flexible to make it work for you.
+This 18-week training guide is just that, a guide, so feel free to be a little flexible with it so that it works for you.

 Remember this is an 18-week program and you don’t need to go too hard, too soon – that is what demotivates people or causes injury.
 Build your way into it.

 Long runs: The key to the guide is the long run on weekends, which ranges from 10km to 32km.
 Consistency and quality is the goal of these long runs – run at a comfortable pace, find your rhythm and enjoy building your endurance.